Gurobi/gurobi-ai-modeling/source/intro-vs-ml.rst

 .. include:: /_static/feedback.rst

-One way to understand the utility of optimization is by comparing it to a related, but ultimately very different
+One way of understanding Mathematical Optimization is by comparing it to a related, but ultimately very different
 concept: Machine Learning.

 Machine Learning and everything that falls under it (deep learning, large language models) are powerful tools solving tons of interesting problems.
-Given a large dataset and an algorithm, it can make predictions about the future.
+Given a large dataset and an algorithm, it can make inferences or predictions about the future.
 However, there is a fundamental gap between what these tools can do and what organizations need: it’s not only extremely valuable to get a better understanding of what comes next (ie. prediction via machine learning), but also what actions to take given this future.
 That is where mathematical optimization excels – it is a prescriptive tool.

 Machine learning and mathematical optimization differ in approach, purpose, and methodology as they are meant to solve different problems.
 Understanding these differences is key to applying each technique effectively in real-world problems.